CarlosJArroyoRuiz/CarlosJArroyoRuiz.github.io/contact.md

 ---
-title: "About me"
+title: "Contact Information"
 ---

-## Please contact me via any of the following for questions about making a website
+## Please contact me via any of the following emails for any additional questions.

-travis.courtney@upr.edu
+carlos.arroyo7@upr.edu

+arroyocarlosj@gmail.com